jhonnymichel/autojoy/README.md

 ### RPCS3

-- In xinput mode, detects Wireless Guitar Hero Guitars, any regular Xbox controllers and Wireless Rock Band Drum Kits.
+- In xinput mode, detects Guitars, any regular Xbox controllers and Drum Kits.
 - In SDL mode, detects all of the above + DualSense controllers.

 Automatically assigns the right player to the right settings based on the connected controllers in the right order.

+Settings were tested with Guitar Hero Guitars and Rock Band Pro Drums.

 ## How to run it